MilesCranmer/BorrowChecker.jl/README.md

 ### Loops

 - `@bind [:mut] for var in iter`: Create a loop over an iterable, binding each element to `var`.
 The original `iter` is marked as moved.
-- `@ref lt for var in iter`: Create a loop over a bound iterable, generating references to each element.
+- `@ref lt [:mut] for var in iter`: Create a loop over a bound iterable, generating references to each element.

 ### Disabling BorrowChecker